kevva/download/README.md

 ### .get(file, dest, opts)

 Add a file to download.
 The `file` argument accepts a `String` containing a URL or an `Object` with a URL and a desired name.
 For example `{ url: http://example.com/file.zip, name: 'foo.zip' }`.
+If you don't supply a `dest` no files will be written to the disk.

 Options defined here will only apply to the specified file.